Zumarta/de.teralios.bbcodes/README.md

 #Teralios' BBCodes
 This is a package for the WoltLab® Community Framework 2.1 and adds some special bbcodes for text formatting.

-The BBCodes are heading and subheading, footnote, contentbox, definitionlist, pro- & contra list and xattach.
+The BBCodes add functions for headings, definition lists, footnotes, pro- & contralists, content boxes and attachments.

 ##BBCodes
 ###Heading and subheading BBCode